CReAM Reports

 From Syria to Ukraine: Refugee Inflows and Trends in the European Union

-The refugee population in the EU increased dramatically from about 1 million in 2014 to 7.8 million in 2024, driven first by the Syrian crisis and then by the much larger and faster inflow following Russia’s 2022 invasion of Ukraine.
-While Germany remains the main host country, recent years have seen accelerated and uneven growth across member states, alongside renewed pressure on asylum systems with rising application backlogs.
+The EU refugee population rose from about 1 million in 2014 to 7.8 million in 2024, driven by Syria and then the larger post-2022 Ukraine inflow.
+Germany remains the main host, but growth has been faster and uneven across countries, increasing pressure on asylum systems.

 Read report